The countable existentially closed pseudocomplemented semilattice: Basic properties of pseudo com ple men ted semi lattices and notation

 For any p-semilattice $\mathbf{P}$ the p-semilattice $\widehat{\mathbf{P}}$ is obtained from $\mathbf{P}$ by adding a new top element.
-The maximal dense element of $\widehat{\mathbf{P}}$ different from $1$ is denoted by $e$.
-Furthermore, the p-semilattices $\widehat{\mathbf{B}}$ with $\mathbf{B}$ being a boolean algebra are exactly the subdirectly irreducible p-semilattices.
-Moreover, let $\mathbf{2}$ denote the two-element boolean algebra and $\mathbf{A}$ the countable atomfree boolean algebra interpreted as p-semilattices.
+The maximal proper dense element of $\widehat{\mathbf{P}}$ is denoted by $e$.
+Furthermore, the p-semilattices $\widehat{\mathbf{B}}$ with $\mathbf{B}$ being a boolean algebra interpreted as a p-semilattice are exactly the subdirectly irreducible p-semilattices.
+Moreover, let $\mathbf{2}$ denote the two-element boolean algebra and $\mathbf{A}$ the countable atomfree boolean algebra.

 An equational set $\Sigma$ of axioms for $\mathcal{PCSL}$ can be found in \cite{Ad}, for more background on p-semilattices in general consult Frink \cite{Fr} and \cite{Jo}.